 Licensed Independent Clinical Social Worker (LICSW) , # LW60654067

 "When we are no longer able to change a situation - we are challenged to change ourselves." - Victor Frankl

-Many different paths lead people to therapy, but common among them is a desire to be listened to by another human being with deep curiosity, compassion, and patience— and indeed, a major part of providing good therapy is the ability to listen in this way.
-Much like a musician honing their instrument throughout their life time, a therapist's listening ear is developed through similar discipline and artistry.
-You have a story to tell, and I’d like to really hear it.
+Many different paths lead people to therapy, but common among them is a desire to be listened to by another human being with deep curiosity, compassion, and patience— and indeed, a major part of providing helpful therapy is the ability to listen in this way.
+Much like a musician honing their instrument throughout their life time, a therapist's listening ear can be developed through similar discipline and artistry.
 My ongoing immersion in contemporary psychoanalytic psychotherapy and psychoanalysis (including as a candidate in an IPA-accredited institute, the Northwest Psychoanalytic Society and Institute) has been an excellent way to continually tune my instrument in hopes of striking useful chords with each individual I serve.